dimajix/flowman/docs/setup/building.md

 * Spark 3.5 with Scala 2.12 and Java 11
 * Spark 4.0 with Scala 2.13 and Java 17
 * Spark 4.1 with Scala 2.13 and Java 17
+* Spark 4.2 preview with Scala 2.13 and Java 17

 To validate the main package variants locally, run the package phase with the matching JDK: